Film Lighting How great filmmakers create drama

 Cameras do not respond to light the same way our human eye does.
 Our human eye is capable of picking up details, understanding contrasts, and also perceiving depth.
 This produces a requirement for additional lighting – artificial or natural, to manage the quality of the image on the screen picked up by the camera, to make it more presentable to our eyes.

 As you can see how vital a part lighting is in the whole production process, filmmakers thus can easily play with the lighting to represent the perfect emotion of the narrative or the actors on screen.
+This involves selecting the appropriate lighting looks and understanding the principles of lighting to enhance depth and dimension within the frame.

 The Three-Point Lighting Setup